magento/devdocs/src/cloud/docker/docker-containers-service.md

 Container name |Docker base image | Ports exposed
 -------- | -------- | ---------------
-varnish | [magento/magento-cloud-docker-varnish](https://hub.docker.com/r/magento/magento-cloud-docker-varnish), which is based on the [centos](https://hub.docker.com/_/centos) Docker image | 80
+varnish | [magento/magento-cloud-docker-varnish][varnish], which is based on the [centos] Docker image | 80

-The Varnish container is based on the [magento/magento-cloud-docker-varnish](https://hub.docker.com/r/magento/magento-cloud-docker-varnish) image.
+The Varnish container, based on the [magento/magento-cloud-docker-varnish][varnish] image, simulates Fastly and is useful for testing VCL snippets.
 Varnish works on port 80.

 You can specify `VARNISHD_PARAMS` and other environment variables using ENV, changing required parameters.
 This is usually done by adding the configuration to the `docker-compose.override.yml` file.